mpodlasin/mpodlasin-website/src/pages/articles/generators-iii.md

 }
 ```

 So this funny "looseness" of syntax means that you can see generators written in many ways.
 So don't get confused by it.
-In all of those cases the behavior is exactly the same.
+In all of those cases, the behavior is exactly the same.

-Similar thing applies to anonymous generator functions.
+A similar thing applies to anonymous generator functions.

 And in fact, `yield*` expressions are equally "loose".